What is lymphadenitis?

 The best way to prevent lymphadenitis is to see your healthcare provider at the first sign of any infection or if you notice a tender swelling that feels like a little lump just beneath your skin.
 Make sure to cleanse and use antiseptic on any scratches or breaks in your skin and always practice good hygiene.

 Living with lymphadenitis?

-Take all your medications exactly as prescribed and keep all your follow-up appointments; don't use any over-the-counter medications without first talking to your health care provider.
-Cool compresses and elevating the affected part of your body may help relieve pain and swelling while your medications are doing their work.
+Take all your medicines exactly as prescribed and keep all your follow-up appointments.
+Don't use any over-the-counter medicines without first talking to your healthcare provider.
+Cool compresses and elevating the affected part of your body may help relieve pain and swelling while your medicines are doing their work.

 - Lymphadenitis is an infection in one or more lymph nodes.

 - When lymph nodes become infected, it's usually because an infection started somewhere else in your body.